Fast convergence of a Federated Expectation-Maximization Algorithm: Related Work

 Training a single global model by treating all datasets equally is often inefficient.
 For example, in next-word prediction, clients may use different languages \citep{hard2018federated}, making it essential to learn multiple local models.
-Personalized Federated Learning (PFL) \citep{smith2017federated} has become one of the methods for addressing this.
-PFL aims to learn personalized models for each client.
-For instance, Ditto \citep{li2021ditto} optimizes both local and global models via a globally regularized Multi-Task Learning framework, while \cite{fallah2020personalized} applies a Model-Agnostic Meta-Learning approach for personalization.
+Personalized Federated Learning (PFL) \citep{smith2017federated} is a growing sub-field for addressing such problems.
+In this vein, \cite{li2021ditto} optimizes both local and global models via a globally regularized Multi-Task Learning framework, while \cite{fallah2020personalized} applies a Model-Agnostic Meta-Learning approach for personalization.
 FedAMP \citep{huang2021personalized} uses attentive message passing to encourage collaboration among similar clients, enhancing personalization.
 Clustered Federated Learning (CFL) \citep{ghosh2020efficient} is another prominent framework for addressing this fundamental disparity in data from different clients.
-CFL groups clients into clusters, where each cluster shares a common model.
-Approaches to clustering include minimizing the distance to the global model \citep{long2023multi}, weighted clustering \citep{ma2022convergence}, and local gradient descent \citep{werner2023provably}. \cite{mansour2020three} also studies how the personalized and clustered strategies perform in empirical studies. \\ \\ \textbf{Mixture Models and EM Algorithm:} A common approach to modeling data heterogeneity in either the centralized or federated setup is through mixture models (see \cite{marfoq2021federated, su2022global} for various formulations under different structural assumptions).
-While methods like the spectral approach \citep{kannan2005spectral} and Markov Chain Monte Carlo (MCMC) \citep{geweke2007interpretation} are used to analyze these models, the EM algorithm remains particularly popular due to its computational efficiency.
+This approach groups clients into clusters, where each cluster shares a common model.
+Additional methods include minimizing the distance to the global model \citep{long2023multi}, weighted clustering \citep{ma2022convergence}, and local gradient descent \citep{werner2023provably}. \cite{mansour2020three} provide an empirical overview of how personalized and clustered strategies perform in practice. \\ \\ \textbf{Mixture Models and EM Algorithm:} A common approach to modeling data heterogeneity in either the centralized or federated setup is through treating the data-generating process as a mixture model (see \cite{marfoq2021federated, su2022global} for various formulations under different structural assumptions).
+While methods like the spectral approach \citep{kannan2005spectral} and Markov Chain Monte Carlo (MCMC) \citep{geweke2007interpretation} are sometimes used to analyze these models, the EM algorithm \citep{dempster1977maximum} remains particularly popular among practitioners due to its computational efficiency.